airborne-commando/OPSEC-OSINT-Tools/markdown/CSINT.md

 - HUMINT and CSINT overlap, but can be separate; it again all depends on the context.
 Was it a secret operation or an interview?

 See [HUMINT](HUMINT.md) and [Main Guide/Breached Data](../README.md#breached-data) as examples.
 But you need to be aware of rumors.

+"typically revolves around close-held personnel decisions, upcoming policy announcements that will impact the workforce, or some juicy gossip."
+(CIA, Sept 19 2024)[^CIA]

 Back to the [main guide](../README.md).